jhpyle/docassemble/_docs/functions.md

 If the item was never set, `get_info()` will return `None`.

+## <a name="interface"></a>interface()

+The `interface()` function returns `'web'` if the user is accessing the interview through a web browser and `'sms'` if the user is using [SMS].

+Sometimes interviews are accessed by background processes.
+`interface()` will return `'cron'` if the interview is being accessed by a [scheduled task], and will return `'worker'` if it is being accessed by a [background process].

+You might want to use this function to provide special instructions to users depending on the way they access the interview.
+For example, the following will show a special instruction screen to users who are accessing the interview through [SMS].

+{% highlight yaml %}
+---
+mandatory: true
+code: |
+  if interface() == 'sms':
+    sms_instructions
+---
+question: |
+  Instructions
+subquestion: |
+  To leave the interview, type exit.
+field: sms_instructions
+---
+{% endhighlight %}

+You can also use `interface()` to distinguish between actual user requests and requests that originate from [background processes].

+{% highlight yaml %}
+---
+code: |
+  request_counter = 0
+---
+initial: true
+code: |
+  if interface() in ['sms', 'web']:
+    request_counter += 1
+---
+{% endhighlight %}

 ## <a name="user_logged_in"></a>user_logged_in()

 The `user_logged_in()` function returns `True` if the user is logged